Whose (misperceived) norms matter? Shifting norms of paternity leave take-up

 Abstract

 Parenthood continues to affect mothers’ and fathers’ careers differently.
 Many countries have introduced paternity leave (PL) policies to reduce the economic costs of childbirth for mothers and to promote more equal sharing of childcare.
 Yet, despite generous entitlements, PL take-up remains limited.
 This project investigates the barriers that discourage PL take-up, distinguishing between (i) lack of information, (ii) career concerns, (iii) stereotypes, and (iv) organizational challenges.
 We examine whether these barriers are real or (mis)perceived, and potential channels of norm change in the workplace.
 To do so, we conduct a national survey of male employees in Italy, complemented by a smaller female control sample, to measure knowledge, perceptions, and beliefs about PL.
-We then test the effectiveness of two informational treatments that provide employees with alternative indicators of support for PL: one based on peer take-up among similar employees and the other on managerial support from a prior survey we circulate among managers in a first step.
+We then test the effectiveness of three informational treatments that provide employees with information about policy entitlements and alternative indicators of support for PL: one providing information on paternity leave entitlements, and two others augmenting this information with indicators of peer take-up among similar employees and managerial support from a prior survey we circulate among managers in a first step.
 We assess the impact of these treatments on behavioral outcomes indicative of employees' interest in taking PL and demand for further information.
 Finally, we examine willingness to share information with different target groups, thus shedding light on the channels of norm change in the workplace.

 External Link(s)